ebootehsaz/TicTacToe/README.md

 ## Multiplayer
 For the most intricate part of this game I want to detail a few things:
+* Info stored in database
 * How to use Firebase (for those interested in developing)
 * Design choices I made
-	* Info to store in database
 	* Potential problems
 		* Rematch
 		* Snapshot listener
-		* Player switching
 	* Finding previous games

 ### Information stored in database
-One Game object is stored in a document in a the game collection for every game between two people.
+One Game object is stored in each document.
 ```swift
 import UIKit
 struct Game: Codable {